Baqend/guide/src/index.md

 It is important that you send the content back with one of the express `res.send()` helpers.
 Otherwise the response will not be send back to the client.
-In addition ensure that you return a [promise](#promise) when you make asynchronous calls within your baqend module, otherwise the request will be aborted with an error!
+In addition ensure that you return a [promise](#promise) when you make asynchronous calls within your Baqend module, otherwise the request will be aborted with an error!

 ## Handling binary data

-As a part of the advanced request handling, it is also possible to upload and download binary files in baqend modules.
+As a part of the advanced request handling, it is also possible to upload and download binary files in Baqend modules.

-To send binary data to your baqend module, you can specify the 'requestType' option.
+To send binary data to your Baqend module, you can specify the 'requestType' option.
-With the 'responseType' option you can receive binary data in the specified type from your baqend module.
+With the 'responseType' option you can receive binary data in the specified type from your Baqend module.
 This works similar to the file API and you can use all the listed [file types](#files) as 'requestType' and 'responseType' too.

 ```js